Cray-HPE/hms-trs-app-api/README.md

 Remote mode was created to increase scalability but has not yet been adopted due to its added complexity.
 Unless local mode shows itself to be inadequate, remote mode will likely remain a dormant feature.
-Testing as shown that local mode should scale beyond 24,000 concurrent tasks.
+Testing has shown that local mode should scale beyond 24,000 concurrent tasks.

 The remainder of this top level readme will document local mode.

 ## Typical High Level Use Model

-The typical use model will be:
+The typical use model is:

-1. Declare an instance of `TRSHTTPLocal{}` object (we will call it `tloc`)
+1. Declare an instance of a `TRSHTTPLocal{}` object (we will call it `tloc`)

 1. Call `tloc.Init()` to initialize a local HTTP task system

 1. Create and populate a source task descriptor.
-Its contents will be used to populate each task in a new task list array.
+Its contents will be used to populate each task in the task list.
 Later, after the task list has been created, individual tasks may be customized by the caller before the task list is launched.

-   Notable fields to set in the source task:
+   Notable fields to set in the source task descriptor:

     - `Request` – the HTTP operation to perform
     - `Timeout` – overall operation timeout
     - `CPolicy` - if any default policies are not sufficient

-1. Create a task list by calling `tloc.CreateTaskArray()`.
+1. Create a new task list by calling `tloc.CreateTaskArray()`.

-1. If desired, iterate through the task list that was created and customize any individual tasks.
-Sometimes HTTP requests may need to be tailored to each individual task.
+1. If desired, iterate through the task list that was created and customize any individual task descriptorss.
+Often HTTP requests need to be tailored to each individual task.

-1. Launch the array of tasks by calling `tloc.Launch()`.
-This function returns a Go channel which can be listened on for responses as each task completes.
+1. Launch the task list by calling `tloc.Launch()`.
+This will return a Go channel that can be listened on for responses as each task completes.

 1. Wait for completion by either monitoring the Go channel returned by `tloc.Launch()` or make periodic calls to `tloc.Check()` to check on